Support Fund for Racialized Members who Experience Discrimination, Harassment, and Violence

 To apply, fill out the Support Fund for Racialized Members form online, linked here.
 All information provided on the application form is strictly confidential, and details of applicants’ complaints will not be disclosed to the adjudicating members on the committee.
 You will be notified of the committee’s decision by email.

-Members who have filed a complaint or grievance at any time during the 2024/2025 academic year are encouraged to apply for the Summer 2025 adjudication.
-The Summer 2025 deadline is 5PM June 30, 2025.
-Successful applicants will be informed of the committee’s decision by the end of the first week of August.
+Members who have filed a complaint or grievance at any time during the 2025/2026 academic year are encouraged to apply for adjudication.
+The deadline to apply for the fund is 5PM July 31st, 2026.

 Appeals